dilner1/Portfolio_one/README.md

 ## Navigation Bar

-- Navigation is located under the logo in large bold text, in plain white as not to be too distracting but still clear for poor eyesite users.
-Uses a shadow to stand out from background.
+- Navigation is located under the header and sticks to the top when scrolling down

-- Has hover function that changes the nav colour however I am not sure if the accessability on lighthouse score takes this into concideration.
+- Has hover function that changes the nav colour

 - As is a one page site have not included an 'active' element as not necessary.